Sep 15, 2024

 my back 40

-The wind's cold on my face, but I won't go inside until I can feel the chill deep within my cheeks.
+The wind's cold on my face, but I won't go inside until I feel the chill deep within my cheeks.

 Stoke the fire,